Razat94/learn/PowerBI/README-PowerBI.md

-		Change text of headers to make it big!:  				Visual -> Values -> Font Size Enable - SELECT ALL option:						Visual -> Slicer Settings -> Selection -> Show "Select All" As an Option To enable a search box in a slicer to search for values to filter 	Click the three dots on the slicer’s visual header, select Search, and the search box will appear in the slicer.
+		Change text of headers to make it big!:  				Visual -> Values -> Font Size Enable - SELECT ALL option:						Visual -> Slicer Settings -> Selection -> Show "Select All" As an Option Enable a search box in a slicer to search for values to filter 		Click the three dots on the slicer’s visual header, select Search, and the search box will appear in the slicer.
 			[Solution](https://community.fabric.microsoft.com/t5/Desktop/Slicer-Search-Bar/td-p/3010479)
 		Change Slicer Type style options from 'Vertical List' to 'Tile': 	Visual -> Slicer Settings -> Option -> Tile Additionally we can make the font for "Values" to be bigger.